Alaska Trip Planning

 Getting to No See Um

 Upon arrival in King Salmon, you will be met and transferred to our float planes for a 30-minute flight to the lodge.
 Once at the lodge, we will give you some time to unpack and unwind with a cocktail and appetizers before dinner.
 Guides will be available to evaluate your individual gear needs and get you set-up with any loaner equipment you may need for the week.

 A fishing license is required for everyone and can be purchased online through the Alaska Department of Fish and Game.
 Everyone 16 and older needs to purchase a 7-day sport fishing license.
 If you are coming between June 15th and July 31st, and wish to fish for King salmon, you will also need to purchase a 7-day King salmon stamp.
 You can check current license fees here.
 After you purchase your license online, you will need to print it out to bring with you.
 Please remember to bring your fishing license with you at all times when on the water in Alaska.

 We are happy to clean and vacuum pack your catch to take home.
-Sockeye, Silver and King salmon are considered the best for eating.
+Sockeye, and Silver and salmon are considered the best for eating.
 Chum and Pink salmon, while very fun to catch, are not considered suitable for fresh frozen eating.
 All other fishing is catch and release.
+Due to the low run size in current years we will no longer be keeping any king salmon.